jsphwllng/jsphwllng.github.io/index.md

 description: Joseph Welling's Personal Website
 order: 1
 ---
-Berlin based software engineer with 4 years [experience](/cv) using AWS, K8S, SQL, Dagster, Terraform, Linux and more.
+Berlin based software engineer with 5 years [experience](/cv) using AWS, K8S, SQL, Dagster, Terraform, Linux and more.
-I'm a Chess Failure, Plant Dad, Commie, Jam Maker, Queer Nightmare, Pickle Connoisseur and Hiking Fool.
+I am passionate about helping people from marginalised backgrounds get their start in tech.
+I'm an avid (but bad) chess player, bread maker, lager drinking and pickled-food expert.

 You can read my [blog](/blog) where I write about whatever I'm interested in.

 Feel free to [get in touch](/contact), I'm always happy to chat.

+My [cv](/cv) is available here, although I am not actively looking for a new role.